westleaf/eJPTv2-cheatsheet/The-everything-cheat-sheet.md

 I actually didn't think this section gave me really anything and the explanations were not really good enough.

 # Metasploit
+Excellent material.
 This is going to be a huge section.

 # Exploitation
+Excellent material.

 # Post-Exploitation
+Excellent material.

 # Social engineering
 This feels tacked on.

 # Web Application Penetration Testing
 The concepts and foundational knowledge is not explained good enough.
 Don't even think the OWASP top 10 is mentioned once.
-If you've got the time use burp academy here instead or go through the Junior Penetration Tester start on tryhackme.
+If you've got the time use burp academy here instead or go through the Junior Penetration Tester path on tryhackme.